Black-Star-Institute/blackstar.github.io/docs/events/crash-retrievals/1953_kingman.md

 > Their heads were hairless and disproportionately large with skin that looked brown under the hangar lights.
 > They were wearing tight-fitting dark suits.
 > It has been suggested by some researchers that these bodies could have come from the crash mentioned by Stancil.

+Bill Uhouse claimed that several beings were recovered:

+> Engineer Bill Uhouse claims there was a crash of an Ebans (Ebens) aerial craft near Kingman, Arizona in 1953 and that four entities survived.
+> That would have been six years after the more famous Roswell crashes and retrievals of “interplanetary craft of unknown origin.”
+> In Kingman, according to Uhouse, two disabled Ebens and two more that were in good condition were retrieved by U. S.government units
+> specially trained for retrieval missions.

 # Sources